dav245/DIP/readme.md

 ## Contents of repository

-- Backend - contains server written on top of [Laravel 9](https://laravel.com/) for messaging app
+- Backend - contains server written on top of [Laravel 9](https://laravel.com/).
+It is simple messaging app
 - CommonFrontend - folder, that is accessible from all frontends
 - Vue - Frontend written in vue